ttrssreal/engr101-avcproject/ProgressReport.md

 What went according to plan.
 What did not?

+In terms of the components of our plan that went accordingly, *developing the project plan** was concluded before the set due date.
+This early positive enabled us to attain a clear understanding of the project timeline, and a comprehensive lists of tasks to be completed, which will serve as a vital reference throughout the project.

 What are bottlenecks, what is slowing the development?

 Team recommendation on how to advance the Project?